anyaevostinar/SymbulationEmp/docs/QuickStartGuides/1-GettingRunning.md

 - running in the web browser (e.g., javascript assembly code).

-This how-to aims to walk you through all the nitty gritty required to successfully compile a simple "Hello World" for both targets.
+This how-to aims to walk you through all the nitty gritty required to successfully compile a simple "Default" for both targets.

 ## Install: Native C++ Compiler